RACE-RMIT-Advanced-Cloud-Ecosystem/ADS-Testbed/README.md

 - implements the IDS specifications for establishing connections and communication.
 - and, thus, can work interoperable with all IDS components in the testbed setup.

+## Fork Modifications

+This repository is a fork of the original [IDS Testbed](https://github.com/International-Data-Spaces-Association/IDS-testbed).
+We have implemented the following enhancements to improve functionality and reliability:

+1. **Fixed Connector Test Suite Failure**: Resolved an issue caused by hard-coded contract start and end dates, ensuring the test suite operates correctly.
+2. **Corrected Broker Test Suite Failure**: Updated the default port configuration to fix connectivity issues in the broker test suite.
+3. **Enhanced Connector Test Suite Data Transfer**: Updated the data transferred in the Connector Test Suite to demonstrate normal operation of the testbed.

 ## What is it for?

 - Component behaviour testing